Sweet on multiple levels, and bursting with flavor, its love at first bite with my irresistible Butterscotch Pecan Monkey Bread.

 Made with frozen bread dough and butterscotch pudding mix, this decadent make-ahead treat is perfect for a special occasion breakfast or brunch!

-I usually like to serve this delectable bread along with ambrosia and easy sausage cheese bread whenever we have houseguests.
+I usually like to serve this delectable bread along with ambrosia or my breakfast fruit salad, and easy sausage cheese bread whenever we have houseguests.
 It’s perfect because I can make it the night before and then pop it in the oven the next morning.

 What is monkey bread?